doyle-kfd/KSail/README.md

 ### Footer
 - The footer is visible on each page and has links to Facebook, Instagram, YouTube, WhatsApp and a phone number.
 These links have been selected based on customer feedback.
 The idea of having a phone number and a WhatsApp icon on the footer is to allow the site visitor contact the sales team directly from the phone.
 - The drop shadow on the footer is in reverse of the header one.
 It give the aesthetically pleasing effect of a 3D experience.
+- The social icons open in a new tab to ensure the visitor stays on the KSail site.
+- The two direct call to action buttons, WhatsApp and phone icons will start a direct action with the KSail team.
 ![Footer](docs/readme_images/ksail-footer.png)

 ### Index